27 Healthy Breakfast Recipes You Can Use Today

 Crush cold cereal in a bag and add a peeled banana

 Coat the banana with the cereal.
 Voilà!
 Breakfast on a banana (as well as a healthy dose of potassium, beneficial in preventing strokes).
+These are the 12 quick breakfast ideas you can make in 12 minutes or less.

 Make a “breakfast blob”